-- Level 1 Inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that are accessible at the measurement date. - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly, including inputs in markets that are not considered to be active. - Level 3 Inputs that are unobservable and where there is little, if any, market activity.
+Level 1 Inputs that reflect unadjusted quoted prices in active markets for identical assets or liabilities that are accessible at the measurement date.

+Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly, including inputs in markets that are not considered to be active.

+Level 3 Inputs that are unobservable and where there is little, if any, market activity.
 Inputs into the determination of fair value require significant management judgment or estimation.

-The Fund's investments at fair value as at December 31, 2021 trade in active markets and are therefore classified as Level 1.
+The Fund's investments at fair value as at December 31, 2021 and 2020 trade in active markets and are therefore classified as Level 1.

 All fair value measurements are recurring.
-The carrying values of cash, income and interest receivable, subscriptions receivable, accounts receivable, prepaid interest, accounts receivable - portfolio securities sold, loan payable, distributions payable, and accounts payable and accrued liabilities, approximate their fair values due to their short-term nature.
-Fair values of Fund's investments in common shares are classified as Level 1 when the related security is actively traded and a quoted price is available.
+The carrying values of cash, income and interest receivable, accounts receivable, prepaid interest, loan payable, accounts payable and accrued liabilities and distributions payable, approximate their fair values due to their short-term nature.
+Fair values of the Fund's investments are classified as Level 1 when the related security is actively traded and a quoted price is available.
 If an instrument classified as Level 1 subsequently ceases to be actively traded, it is transferred out of Level 1.
 In such cases, instruments are reclassified into Level 2, unless the measurement of its fair value requires the use of significant unobservable inputs, in which case it is classified as Level 3.

-No transfers between levels have occurred during the period ended December 31, 2021.
+No transfers between levels have occurred during the years ended December 31, 2021 and 2020.